Boundary layer: Heat and mass transfer

 This results in a very good approximation, even for low $Pr$ numbers, so that only liquid metals with $Pr$ much less than 1 cannot be treated this way.

 In 1962, Kestin and Persen published a paper describing solutions for heat transfer when the thermal boundary layer is contained entirely within the momentum layer and for various wall temperature distributions.
 For the problem of a flat plate with a temperature jump at $x = x_0$, they propose a substitution that reduces the parabolic thermal boundary-layer equation to an ordinary differential equation.
 The solution to this equation, the temperature at any point in the fluid, can be expressed as an incomplete gamma function.
 Schlichting proposed an equivalent substitution that reduces the thermal boundary-layer equation to an ordinary differential equation whose solution is the same incomplete gamma function.
+Analytic solutions can be derived with the time-dependent self-similar Ansatz for the incompressible boundary layer equations including heat conduction.

+As is well known from several textbooks, heat transfer tends to decrease with the increase in the boundary layer.
+Recently, it was observed on a practical and large scale that wind flowing through a photovoltaic generator tends to "trap" heat in the PV panels under a turbulent regime due to the decrease in heat transfer.
+Despite being frequently assumed to be inherently turbulent, this accidental observation demonstrates that natural wind behaves in practice very close to an ideal fluid, at least in an observation resembling the expected behaviour in a flat plate, potentially reducing the difficulty in analysing this kind of phenomenon on a larger scale.

 Convective transfer constants from boundary layer analysis

 Paul Richard Heinrich Blasius derived an exact solution to the above laminar boundary layer equations.
 The thickness of the boundary layer $\delta$ is a function of the Reynolds number for laminar flow.